I am Nicolás Della Penna, and go by Nikete to my friends.

-You can find my CV here, there is also a personal tumblr which aggregates most of what I do online: my accounts on twitter.com/nikete, and github.com/nikete.
+You can find a brief CV here, there is also my accounts on twitter.com/nikete, and github.com/nikete.

-Some recent academic papers I have worked on are:
+Some academic papers I have worked on are:

 - Rafael M. Frongillo, NDP, Mark D. Reid Interpreting prediction markets: a stochastic approach NIPS 2012 superceeds ICML 2012 Workshop on Markets Mechanisms and Multi-Agent Models.

 - Ben Moran, NDP.
 Continuous-time recursive Bayesian updating in networks of stochastic spiking neurons.
 NIPS 2012 Workshop Information in Perception and Action

 - Joseph Noel, Scott Sanner, Khoi-Nguyen Tran, Peter Christen, Lexing Xie, Edwin Bonilla, Ehsan Abbasnejad, NDP.
 New Objective Functions for Social Collaborative Filtering.
 WWW 2012

 - NDP, Mark D. Reid Crowd & Prejudice: An Impossibility Theorem for Crowd Labelling without a Gold Standard